alanphys/BeamSchemeV1/readme.txt

 BeamScheme is not intended to replace the commercial software available with 2D arrays, but to complement it.

-BeamScheme v1.0 is virtually a complete rewrite of BeamScheme.
-The code has been extensively modularised making it easy to add new parameters.
-New algorithms have been implemented with individual parameter calculation.
-Extensive unit testing has been implemented.
-The GUI has been updated.

 2) Licence
 Please read the file Licence.txt.
 This means that if as a result of using this program you fry your patients, trash your linac, nuke the cat, blow the city power in a ten block radius and generally cause global thermonuclear meltdown!
 Sorry, you were warned!